 There’s so much stuff to do in Philadelphia that it’s hard to decide what to choose if you only have one day in the city.
 The answer depends on what you are into.

 If you’re a history buff, use the day to visit Independence Park.
 Visit the place where the constitution was signed, and see the iconic liberty bell.
-If you’re more into art, visit the mosaic house and the Rodin Field, where you can wander through the sculpture garden.
-If you have more time, visit the Philadelphia Museum of art.
-Foodies might want to explore the Reading Terminal Market and try to find the best cheesesteak in the city.

 Traveling to Philadelphia

-Driving to the city is also easy, as it’s right of the 95 freeway that connects the North East to the South.
-There are a plethora of bridges surrounding the city, as it’s nestled between two rivers (the Schuylkill River on the West, and the Delaware River on the East which separates the city of Philadelphia from its neighbor, Camden New Jersey) but navigating by car is fairly straightforward.
+The city features an abundance of bridges, as it’s nestled between two rivers (the Schuylkill River on the West, and the Delaware River on the East, which separates Philadelphia from its neighbor, Camden, New Jersey) but navigating by car is fairly straightforward.

 Planning Your Trip